anotherAsad/AdvancedVLSIdesign/README.md

 ![graph](./Pictures/MATLAB/freqz.PNG)

 The top figure shows the magnitude response, while the bottom figure shows the phase response.
 The *blue* traces represent the original/un-quantized filter response, wheras the *orange* trace shows the post quantization response.
-As can be, quantization impacts the stop-band: the response is not longer perfectly equiripple, and the stop-band attenuation is no more below the stipulated 80 dB - it now goes as high as around 74 dB.
+As can be seen, quantization impacts the stop-band: the response is not longer perfectly equiripple, and the stop-band attenuation is no more below the stipulated 80 dB - it now goes only as low as around 74 dB.

 <h4></h4>